MRLintern/Bash-Hacks/compilation/README.md

 ## compile

 This bash script compiles some C++ files into an executable.
-Essentially just a `Makefile`.
+Essentially my take on a `Makefile`.

 ### How to run